blacklightpy/vaultofknowledge/Collected Knowledge/Infinite Derivatives of Motion.md

 We tend to think of motion in terms of position and its first few derivatives - velocity and acceleration.
-Rarely do we ever get to [[jerk]].
+Rarely do we ever get to [[Jerk]].

 But if we think about it, we only approximate them by looking at the scale of classical mechanics.